ophub/amlogic-s9xxx-openwrt/documents/README.md

     ${GITHUB_WORKSPACE}/${DIY_P2_SH}
 ```

-Please do not copy those configuration information files that involve privacy.
-If your repository is public, the files you put in the files directory are also public.
-Do not expose secrets.
-Some password information can be encrypted using private key settings and other methods that you just learned in the GitHub Actions Quick Start Guide.
-You must understand what you are doing.
+Do not copy configuration files that contain private information.
+If your repository is public, the files in the files directory will also be public—never expose sensitive data.
+Passwords and other sensitive information can be encrypted using the private key settings and other methods described in the GitHub Actions Quick Start Guide.
+Ensure you understand what you are doing.

 #### 10.5.2 Second method is to use the openwrt_files parameter to add custom files